Gillig Low Floor: Design history

-The Gillig Low Floor began life in the mid-1990s as Gillig was approached by Hertz Corporation to develop a shuttle bus for its rental car parking lots at airports to replace its aging GMC RTS buses.
+The Gillig Low Floor began life in the mid-1990s as Gillig was approached by Hertz Corporation, who sought a shuttle bus for its airport locations (to replace its fleet of GMC RTS buses).
 Featuring a carpeted interior, luggage racks, and a central entry door, the primary design requirement of Hertz was a low-floor entry for those carrying luggage or with limited mobility.
-In 1996, the first buses for Hertz (named the Gillig H2000LF) entered production.
+In 1996, the first buses for Hertz (named the Gillig H2000LF) entered production, with Hertz placing the H2000LF in service at Logan International Airport in Boston (expanding to other airports in the United States).
 Gillig would produce the H2000LF for Hertz through 2005, as the design was replaced by standard Gillig Low Floor buses.
-Hertz Corporation used the H2000LF at Logan International Airport in Boston as well as other airports in the United States.

-In 1997, Gillig modified the H2000LF design for transit bus use, replacing the central entry with dual entry doors.
-Renamed the Gillig Low Floor, the low-floor bus was marketed alongside the step-entrance Gillig Phantom.
+In 1997, Gillig developed the H2000LF shuttle bus into the Low Floor transit bus.
+Several changes were made to the design, distinguished primarily by the reconfiguration of the entry doors (replacing the central entry with dual entry doors).

+Following the renaming of the model line, Gillig introduced the Low Floor as an expansion of its product range, marketed alongside the step-entrance Phantom.

 During its production, the Low Floor has undergone several revisions to its body design.
 In 2002, the windshield was enlarged (with the use of a smaller destination sign) and the side windows were reduced in width.
 After 2003, the rear side split windows that were configured upside down were reconfigured to match the rest of the side windows; frameless windows later became an option (with or without split openings).

+In 2005, the Low Floor model line was expanded by the addition of the Low Floor BRT, adding restyled front and rear bodywork and a front roof fairing; the Trolley Replica (not a trolleybus) restyled the standard Low Floor body as a vintage trolley.

-In 2008, the glass of both entry doors was enlarged (distinguished by squared-off corners).
-Also in 2008, a suburban configuration was added, identified externally by the lack of a rear entry door.
-In place of transit seating, the suburban configuration is equipped with forward-facing seating, internal luggage racks, onboard Wi-Fi, and other passenger-related options.
+In 2008, the entry doors were revised, adopting larger glass panels (distinguished by squared-off corners).
+A suburban configuration was introduced alongside the standard transit Low Floor (replacing the version previously offered on the Gillig Phantom).
+Distinguished by its lack of a rear entry door, the suburban Low Floor was configured with forward-facing seating, internal luggage racks, onboard Wi-Fi, and other passenger-related options.

+For 2011, the Low Floor BRT Plus was introduced.
+Coinciding with the introduction of CNG and diesel-electric hybrid powertrains, the Plus adopted a full-length body fairing to accommodate CNG tanks and hybrid equipment on the roof.
+In 2017, a Low Floor Plus was introduced, combining the roof fairing of the BRT Plus with the body of the standard Low Floor.

 A battery-electric powertrain developed by Cummins was made available for the Low Floor Plus variant starting in 2019.
 The launch client for the Gillig/Cummins battery-electric bus was Big Blue Bus, serving Santa Monica, California.
 A battery-electric Low Floor (29-foot) was tested at Altoona in 2018, using a drivetrain adapted from the BAE HybriDrive powertrain.

+In April 2024, Gillig announced a hydrogen fuel cell variant of the bus, beginning production in 2026.